-Determining the students' situational factors of course can be accomplished through short surveys or pretests.
+Determining the students' situational factors of course can be accomplished through short surveys or pre-tests.
 Knowing prior experiences, knowledge, skills, and attitudes helps us to anticipate where students might stumble.
-As James Zull points out, "How a learner manages and manipulates facts and information depends greatly on the learner's past experiences, on [their] existing neuronal network."
+As James Zull points out, "How a learner manages and manipulates facts and information depends greatly on the learner's past experiences, on his [or hers] existing neuronal network."
 (Zull, 188) While we cannot look inside our students' brains, we can dedicate time to learning more about their prior knowledge, preconceptions, and misconceptions.
 This can be done at the beginning of the semester and when you start teaching a new unit or concept.
-Create a short survey or pre-test, and if you don't want to spend class time administering, make use of tech tools and apps.
+Create a short survey or pretest, and if you don't want to spend class time administering, make use of BOLT.
 Consider whether or not you want to make the pre-tests or surveys anonymous.
 In addition, sharing results with students may contribute to a sense of community.
 The results can be the basis of discussion to begin exploring the subject matter.

-"Average Student" Activity is suggested by Therese Huston (2009); her goal is to determine situational factors and encourage discussion about expectations for university courses.
-Compile a fact sheet about your student population and present the statistics to students (the facts might include NSSE (National Survey of Student Engagement) results for time spent on study, work, study abroad, writing experience, etc.).
-Institutional Effectiveness Data is a good place to start: Bloomsburg University; Lock Haven University; Mansfield University.
-If this data is not easily accessible, you can consult national NSSE results.
-Ask students to respond to the following questions on either paper, Google or Office form: "Is this you?
+"Average Student" Activity is suggested by Therese Huston (2009); her goal is to determine situational factors.
+Compile a fact sheet about the student population on your campus and present the statistics to students (the facts might include NSSE results for time spent on study, work, study abroad, writing experience, etc).
+If this data is not easily accessible at BU, you will find national results on the internet https://nsse.indiana.edu/research/annual-results/ Then on a 3x5 card or half-sheet of paper, have them respond to the following questions: "Is this you?
 In what ways is this like you?
 And in what ways are you completely different?"
-To delve deeper, put forth two more prompts: "Tell me something about yourself not captured on the list; explain your story behind one of those facts" that make up the typical BU/LH/MU student.
+To delve deeper, put forth two more prompts: "Tell me something about yourself not captured on the list; explain your story behind one of those facts" that make up the typical BU student.
 Huston suggests students sign their names, but I wonder if you would get more honest responses if the exercise was anonymous.
-Of course, if you want to use the exercise to identify students who might need extra help, then you might require names or give them the option.
+Of course, if you want to use the exercise to identify students who might need extra help, then you might want them to sign names.
 You should report back the results for discussion. (pp. 188-190)

-Background Knowledge Probes

-Provide students with a short list of relevant terms or concepts and indicate if they: "have never heard of this; have heard of it but never really knew what it meant; have heard of it and could have explained it once, but cannot recall now; can recall what it means and can explain it in general terms, but cannot explain how it applies to the ...; can recall what it means and can explain how it applies to ..."
+Background Knowledge Probes provide students with a short list of relevant terms or concepts and indicate if they: "have never heard of this; have heard of it but never really knew what it meant; have heard of it and could have explained it once, but cannot recall now; can recall what it means and can explain it in general terms, but cannot explain how it applies to the ...; can recall what it means and can explain how it applies to ..."
 (Huston, p.
 180)